jdp/justinpoliey.com/articles/static-sites-with-make/index.md

 ### My Workflow

-Some of the syntax is admittedly a little cryptic, but in that short Makefile the whole workflow for building the site is defined.
+In one short Makefile the whole workflow for building the site is defined.
+This website is built entirely with `make`, the [Makefile][site-makefile] is available to check out.
-It has targets for building the site, as well as cleaning out generated HTML files, starting an HTTP server to preview the site, and deploying the site to a remote host.
+It has targets for building the site, cleaning out generated HTML files, and deploying the site to a remote host.

 When I want to build the site,
 I run `make`.

-When I need to preview it in a browser,
-I run `make serve`.

 When I'm ready to upload to my remote host,
 I run `make deploy`.